 Get involved and help develop the next wave of Canadian athletes.

 NCCP Coach Developers are directly responsible for the development of coaches and need to be experts in learning as well as experts in coaching.
-They include: Learning Facilitators and Coach Evaluators, Advanced Learning Facilitators and Advanced Evaluators, and Master Learning Facilitators and Master Evaluators.
+They include: Learning Facilitators, Coach Evaluators/Mentors, and Master Coach Developers

 The NCCP now has a simple and universal 4-step process for becoming a Coach Developer:

 Core Training provides a general knowledge foundation while Content-specific Training allows candidates to become familiar with workshop materials and the delivery of content for either multi-sport workshops or Snowboard-specific workshops.
 Co-delivery provides an opportunity for candidates to work with a senior coach developer in delivering a course and finally, a successful evaluation of a candidate’s independent delivery will lead to certification.

 Learning Facilitators (LFs) are the persons who deliver the Snowboard CSCP courses to coach candidates, and who evaluate the Coaching Portfolios of Trained Coaches.

 The CSCP develops and delivers the Snowboard Specific Coach Developer training in each context utilizing the adult learning principles advocated in the new NCCP.
 P/TSAs will be expected to assist in recruiting LFs.
 The CSCP will be responsible for LF Sport Specific training material, utilizing the services of approved Master Learning Facilitators (MLFs).

 Potential LFs will have the following skill sets: